dickchest/MyHrCrmProject/README.md

 ## Introduction

 "My CRM Project" is a Customer Relationship Management (CRM) application designed to streamline and manage customer interactions, candidate data, vacancies, and more.
 It aims to provide a user-friendly interface for managing various aspects of customer relationships and recruitment processes.<br />
-All project information you may find at [this link](https://drive.google.com/drive/folders/10BLBtSwlvJMaWUfJpxciwA4f1JdzcLAx).
+All project information you may find at [this link](https://drive.google.com/drive/folders/10BLBtSwlvJMaWUfJpxciwA4f1JdzcLAx) and [here](projectDocs).

 ## Technologies:
 `Spring Boot`: Used for application development and streamlined setup and deployment.